anisbet/pipe/Readme.md

 pipe.pl only takes input on STDIN.
 All output is to STDOUT.
 Errors go to STDERR.
 Things pipe.pl can do
 ---------------------
-1. Trim arbitrary fields.
+* Trim arbitrary fields.
-2. Order and suppress output of arbitrary fields.
+* Order and suppress output of arbitrary fields.
-3. Randomize all, or a specific sample size of the records from input.
+* Randomize all, or a specific sample size of the records from input.
-4. De-duplicate records from input.
+* De-duplicate records from input.
-5. Count non-empty fields from input records.
+* Count non-empty fields from input records.
-6. Summation over non-empty numeric values of arbitrary fields.
+* Summation over non-empty numeric values of arbitrary fields.
-7. Sort input lines based on one or more arbitrary fields, numerically or lexical-ly.
+* Sort input lines based on one or more arbitrary fields, numerically or lexical-ly.
-8. Mask output of specific characters, and range of characters, within arbitrary fields.
+* Mask output of specific characters, and range of characters, within arbitrary fields.
-9. Averages over columns.
+* Averages over columns.
-10. Output line numbers or counts of dedups.
+* Output line numbers or counts of dedups.
-11. Force trailing pipe on output.
+* Force trailing pipe on output.
-12. Grep a specific column value with regular expressions.
+* Grep a specific column value with regular expressions.
-13. Compare columns for differences.
+* Compare columns for differences.
-14. Flexibly pad output fields.
+* Flexibly pad output fields.
-15. Report maximum and minimum width of column data.
+* Report maximum and minimum width of column data.
-16. Output sub strings of values in columns by specific index or range of indices.
+* Output sub strings of values in columns by specific index or range of indices.
-17. Change case of fields.
+* Change case of fields.
-18. Flip character value conditionally.
+* Flip character value conditionally.
-19. Output characters in different bases.
+* Output characters in different bases.
-20. Replace values in columns conditionally.
+* Replace values in columns conditionally.
-21. Translate values within columns.
+* Translate values within columns.
-22. Compute new column values based on values in other columns recursively.
+* Compute new column values based on values in other columns recursively.
-23. Sum values over groups.
+* Sum values over groups.
+* Merge columns.

 A note on usage; because of the way this script works it is quite possible to produce mystifying results.
 For example, failing to remember that ordering comes before trimming may produce perplexing results.
 You can do multiple transformations, but if you are not sure you can pipe output from one process to another pipe process.
 If you order column so that column 1 is output then column 0, but column 0 needs to be trimmed you would have to write:
 ```